 Lindsay and I met many years ago at a Numinous event in Brooklyn and I was immediately drawn to her warm and open energy.
 I then took her Tarot class at Spirit Weavers and completely fell in love with her ability to be so down to earth and transparent while teaching tarot, a subject that had felt intimidating to me up until that point.

-As you will see in the interview below, Lindsay has taken her pain and used it as the fuel to bring space, light and healing to those experiencing mental, emotional or physical suffering.
+As you will see in the interview below, Lindsay has taken her pain and used it as the fuel to bring space, light and healing to those experiencing mental, emotional, and/or physical suffering.
 She has taught 1000’s of students around the world utilizing Soul Tarot, a method she created as a “way of interpreting and intentionally utilizing the Tarot as a tool for our soul's growth and evolution” and is also the host of her weekly podcast Tarot for the Wild Soul which I can’t recommend enough.

-I am so inspired by the incredible woman Lindsay is and the way she has taken her experiences and used them to make a difference in so many lives.
+I am so inspired by the incredible person Lindsay is and the way she has taken her experiences and used them to make a difference in so many lives.
 She is a beautiful role model for stepping into your truth, owning your story, and using that as a catalyst for healing.

 LINDSAY MACK •Tarot Reader, Teacher, Writer + Heart-Centered Healer

 Tell us about your background, the journey that led you to this point and what brought you down a path of healing + self-discovery?

 In terms of my journey, it’s been a lifelong one, totally born out of me wanting to heal myself.
 Everything I do with other people is what I’ve lived through myself.
 The path chose me, not the other way around.
 It took me a little while to understand that this was my calling in life -- there were a lot of rocky patches leading up to that point, helping me along the way.